hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/setof.md

 ```
 |Value|Definition|
 |:----|:---------|
-SET OF | Required
+SET OF | Required.
-dataType | Elements type
+dataType | Elements type.
-attr_name | The name by which the operation will be invoked
+attr_name | The name by which the operation will be invoked.
-[ .. ] | Input values
+[ .. ] | Input values.

 <br>